-The Canadian Institutes of Health Research (CIHR) has developed provincial partnerships across the country to support Patient-Oriented Research (POR) with expertise, resources, and knowledge.
-The Alberta SPOR SUPPORT Unit (AbSPORU) is dedicated to supporting patient-oriented research in Alberta.
-Together, CIHR, Alberta Innovates and AbSPORU are fostering the integration of research into care by "putting patients first."
+The Canadian Institutes of Health Research (CIHR) has implemented the national Strategy for Patient-Oriented Research (SPOR) through provincial partnerships across the country to support the advancement of patient-oriented research (POR) with expertise, resources, and knowledge.
+As part of this national strategy, the Alberta SPOR SUPPORT Unit (AbSPORU) is dedicated to supporting patient-oriented research in Alberta.
+Together, AbSPORU and its funding partners -- CIHR, Alberta Innovates and the University Hospital Foundation -- are fostering the integration of research into care by "putting patients first."

 AbSPORU plays a critical role in training and capacity development for POR stakeholders including but not limited to researchers, graduate students, trainees, patients, health practitioners, and clinicians.
-AbSPORU, in partnership with AI, hosts and coordinates the AbSPORU Graduate Studentship, including training, monitoring, and management of activities throughout the funding year.
+AbSPORU, in partnership with Alberta Innovates, hosts and coordinates the AbSPORU Graduate Studentships, including training, monitoring, and management of activities throughout the funding year.